hlandau/ncdocs/stateofnamecoin.md

 the local machine.
 Unbound is configured to divert requests for .bit to this server.
 The server obtains Namecoin data from a node running locally.

-### Local Proxy-based solutions, browser extensions...
+### Local proxy-based solutions, browser extensions...

 ...